dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdLineSyntax.md

 ---
 title: Command Line Syntax
-summary: Syntax rules and helpful information for using the Splice Machine splice&gt; command line interpreter.
+summary: Syntax rules and helpful information for using the Splice Machine CLI.
 keywords: cli syntax, splice>
 toc: false
 product: all